moyn413/nifHdada2/README.md

 ## Acknowledgements
-We acknowledge support from Simons Foundation (Award#: 824763), NOTION by BNP Paribas Fundation for Climate and Biodiversity, MANIOC by Aix-Marseille University, and DINDE by CEFIPRA.
+We acknowledge support from Simons Foundation (Award#: 824763), the National Science Foundation PRFP program (Award #2205993), NOTION by BNP Paribas Fundation for Climate and Biodiversity, MANIOC by Aix-Marseille University, and DINDE by CEFIPRA.
 We thank Jonathan Magasin for helpful discussions.